 Some will argue that the 326ppi pixel density means the human eye won't really be able to discern the difference, but the fact is that on comparison there is a noticeable difference.

-Watch video on the iPhone 5S in isolation however and you're unlikely to have any real complainants with a bright screen and smooth playback - I do wish that display was bigger though.
+Watch video on the iPhone 5S in isolation however and you're unlikely to have any real complaints with a bright screen and smooth playback - you might find yourself wishing for a bigger screen though, which the iPhone 6 and iPhone 6 Plus offer.

 The iPhone 5S supports MP4 video files, and that's pretty much it.
 There are workarounds with third party video players available in the App Store which support different formats, but loading those videos onto the phone isn't overly straightforward so I'd recommend sticking with Apple's rules this time.